 Update your athletic resume

-- AMATEURISM: Know how to maintain amateur status (NCAA Guide)
+- Know how to maintain amateur status (NCAA Guide)

-- The NCAA locks in 10 core course grades before the start of senior year - meaning you can't replace those with better grades senior year.
+- The NCAA locks in 10 core course grades before the start of senior year so you can't replace them with better grades during your senior year.

-- Fall - REGISTER with NCAA Eligibility Center
+- Register with the NCAA Eligibility Center in the fall